slatedocs/slate/source/includes/v4/_tours.md

 - id (integer), the unique database id of the tour
 - title (string), the name of the tour
 - sub_title (string), the sub title of the tour
-- featured, boolean flag of whether the exhibition is featured or not
+- featured, boolean flag of whether the tour is featured or not
+- bookable, boolean flag of whether the tour is bookable in the current scope or not
+- registerable, boolean flag of whether the tour is public registerable or not

 plus blocks of attributes for category, picture, location and audiences.